Crop and Weed Science

 CWS Major curriculum Options

 The department offers four options in the CWS major: agronomy, biotechnology, science and weed science.
-This is an emphasis or track as part of the CWS major to allow refinement in the direction of each students career preparation.
+This is an emphasis, subplan, or track as part of the CWS major to allow refinement in the direction of each student's career preparation.
 All students majoring or double majoring in CWS must meet the listed requirements for the core CWS program and one selected option.
 Students interested in a specific option will replace several of the elective courses listed in the sample curriculum with specific courses appropriate for that option.

-• Agronomy – This option is the most popular.
+- Agronomy – This option is the most popular.
 It deals with the technical aspects of agricultural production and management.
 It provides the most elective credits, which allows students to select courses that complement special interests in farming, marketing, business management, county extension work, etc.

-• Biotechnology – This option is intended for students who wish to work as a technician or pursue graduate study in the crop biotechnology area.
+- Biotechnology – This option is intended for students who wish to work as a technician or pursue graduate study in the crop biotechnology area.

-• Science – This option deals with application of chemistry, botany, mathematics and physics to CWS.
+- Science – This option deals with application of chemistry, botany, mathematics, and physics to CWS.
 It is an excellent curriculum option for students intending to pursue a graduate degree in CWS.
 The additional science and math component also provides good training for students pursuing careers in analysis and residue testing of soil, water, and plant tissue samples.

 cws minor

 Any NDSU student with a major other than CWS can elect the CWS minor.
-The minor includes 18 credits of coursework and includes the foundation courses in crops and production practices with broad flexibility to explore specific crop production, pest management, soil aspects, or seed trait and genetics courses.
+The minor includes 18 credits of coursework and includes the foundation courses in crops and production practices with broad flexibility to explore specific crop production, pest management, soil aspects, or genetics courses.
 The CWS minor will give familiarity with terms and practices within crop production to assist student preparation in a related discipline.
-Sales and marketing managers of agronomic inputs or commodities, publication or promotion firms writing about or for Agriculture industries, animal operations that need forages an crops for feed, or soil conservationists wo need to consider acceptable farming practices to meet Farm Bill criteria and stipulations are among the individuals and situations where the CWS minor would provide good supplement to another major.
+Sales and marketing managers of agronomic inputs or commodities, publication or promotion firms writing about or for Agriculture industries, animal operations that need forages and crops for feed, or soil conservationists who need to consider acceptable farming practices to meet Farm Bill criteria and stipulations are among the individuals and situations where the CWS minor would provide good supplement to another major.